amirabasalinaghi/vpnhoodui/README.md

 ``docker exec -d MyVpnHoodServer  bash /app/web/runui.sh``

 After running the server you can access the interface through:
 [yourip]:8000/vpnhoodui

+## Sharing tokens to mobile

+Click the **Share** button next to a token to open a modal dialog.
+A QR code and direct link will be shown so that you can easily open the token page on your phone.
+The QR code encodes a link without revealing the token in the URL.